-The focus of executive remuneration over the financial year was fixed remuneration and the share options (ie. growing the value of the Company's remuneration approach seeks to ensure that executive remuneration is appropriately aligned with the business strategy and shareholder interests.
+The focus of executive remuneration over the financial year was fixed remuneration and the share options (ie. growing the value of the Company as reflected through share price).
+The current review of the Company's remuneration approach seeks to ensure that executive remuneration is appropriately aligned with the business strategy and shareholder interests.